red-scorp/image_resizer/README.md

                         Number of processes to use for resizing.
 Default is number of available CPU cores.
   -m, --add-mirror      Add a mirrored version of each image.
   -M, --mirror-only     Produce only a mirrored version of each image.
+  -R RENAME, --rename RENAME
+                        Rename the resized images using a pattern (none, counter, 0-counter, md5).
   -v, --verbose         Verbose output.
 ```